sensu/sensu-docs/content/sensu-go/6.0/migrate.md

 `stdin: true`  | No updates required.
 Sensu Go checks accept data on stdin by default.
 `handlers: default` | Sensu Go does not have a default handler.
 Create a handler named `default` to continue using this pattern.
 `subdues` | Check subdues are not available in Sensu Go.
-`standalone: true` | Standalone checks are not supported in Sensu Go, although you can achieve similar functionality using [role-based access control, assets, and entity subscriptions][26].
+`standalone: true` | Standalone checks are not supported in Sensu Go, although you can achieve similar functionality using [role-based access control, dynamic runtime assets, and entity subscriptions][26].
 The translator assigns all Core standalone checks to a `standalone` subscription in Sensu Go.
 Configure one or more Sensu Go agents with the `standalone` subscription to execute formerly standalone checks.
 `metrics: true` | See the [translate metric checks][71] section.
 `proxy_requests` | See the [translate proxy requests][72] section.
 `subscribers: roundrobin...` | Remove `roundrobin` from the subscription name, and add the `round_robin` check attribute set to `true`.